gbdev/pandocs/src/Palettes.md

 :::tip NOTE

-The boot ROM leaves all object colors uninitialized (and thus somewhat random), aside from setting the first byte of OBJ0 color #0 to $00, which is unused.
+For most of the cases the boot ROM leaves all object colors uninitialized (and thus somewhat random), aside from setting the first byte of OBJ0 color #0 to $00, which is unused.

+Only in compatibility for DMG mode, the boot ROM sets the first 2 object palettes which are used by OBP0/OBP1, for more [see](./Power_Up_Sequence.md#compatibility-palettes).

 :::